Sustainable Schiebroek-Zuid

 Designed the first comprehensive sustainable transition plan for large-scale social housing.

 Sustainable Schiebroek-Zuid introduced, for one of the first times, a complete sustainable transition plan for a large social housing area.
 The plan provides a template approach to converting a commonly problematic post-war social housing typology into a beautiful, equitable, resilient, and sustainable community.
+The neighborhood uses proven, standard technologies in innovative ways, combined with 'biological engines' to provide the district with water, electricity, heat, waste processing, and 70% of its food production.
+The plan gained widespread recognition and received multiple award nominations.

 The Problem